After days of tough hunting, Joe Hrbacek finally takes a whitetail doe in Montana.

 We contemplated this option, but in the end, felt like we wanted to try for whitetails.
 The allure of venison is just too strong for us to resist.
 Besides, we were trying to get deer for people here in Minnesota who walked away from the firearms season empty-handed.

 So, my two oldest sons, Joe and Andy, and I all bought the doe tags and decided to struggle through the tough conditions.
-We found out very quickly that Grandpa Bob was telling the truth about the whitetails.
+We found out very quickly that Grandpa Bob was spot on about the whitetails.
 On the first morning of our hunt, we went to the usual places where we had killed deer in the past, and saw no whitetails anywhere.

 Time for Plan B